 Red River Farm is an approximately 3,600-acre parcel of land situated next to the Red River.
 At the Red River Farm, there are several small plot (forage research) projects conducted under linear irrigation lines as well as a large pecan orchard.
-Many of the Noble Foundation cows reside at Red River Farm and have their calves there in the spring.
+Many of the Noble Research Institute cows reside at Red River Farm and have their calves there in the spring.

 The Red River runs on the southern side of the Red River Farm property.

-Other Noble Foundation research farms include Dupy Research Farm, Pasture Demonstration Farm (PDF), McMillan East Farm, Research Park, Foundation Headquarters (land directly beside office buildings), and the 3rd Street property.
+Other Noble Research Institute research farms include Dupy Research Farm, Pasture Demonstration Farm (PDF), McMillan East Farm, Research Park, Foundation Headquarters (land directly beside office buildings), and the 3rd Street property.
 We call these farms the "North Farms."
 Many of the research projects discussed in the Ranching in the South blog (which focuses on the South Farms: Oswalt, Coffey and Red River) will have replications at various other research farms.

 It's a joy and a privilege to share with you the current research conducted on Noble Research Institute farmland as well as to share with you the people who make it happen.
 All from a ranch hand's perspective.